kkkkknhh/SIN_CARRETA/CRITICAL_PATHS.md

 ## Overview

 This document describes the 5 critical execution paths in the system.
 These paths represent the most important data flows and should be thoroughly tested and monitored.
+The canonical execution order for the pipeline is defined in `tools/flow_doc.json`.

 ## Path 1: unified_evaluation_pipeline → miniminimoon_orchestrator → dag_validation